 There will still be a discretion on the part of the court but this will be where the formalities of independent legal advice and disclosure have not been met or where the agreement creates some clear injustice (for example, where children have been born to the marriage and there needs to be some form of financial provision for them not dealt with in the nuptial agreement).

 For this reason, many people in the UK who may be worried about what will happen to their income or assets if their marriage fails have decided that prenups or post nuptial agreements are worthwhile and are instructing their lawyers to draft the agreements.
 It is true that prenuptial agreements or post nuptial agreements still cannot be absolutely guaranteed, but it is also true that the case law is much more robust now in determining that a nuptial agreement is valid unless there is a very serious reason why it should be set aside as invalid.
 If you are concerned about protecting wealth on marriage, it is better to have a nuptial agreement in place than not to have anything at all even if there can be no absolute guarantee that all of the provisions of the nuptial agreement will be upheld by the court.

-The most important thing is to get proper legal guidance from a specialist firm such as Leicester based Glynis Wright & Co where all of the lawyers have expertise in the area of prenuptial agreements [pre-nups], post nuptial agreements (or QNups to coin the phrase put forward by the Law Commission meaning Qualifying Nuptial Agreements).
-It is harder to challenge the validity of a nuptial agreement if the proper formalities have been met and the team at Glynis Wright & Co can guide you as to what is required so that if the prenuptial agreement or post nuptial agreement is ever challenged in court, it will be difficult for the other party to succeed in having the agreement set aside.
+The most important thing is to get proper legal guidance from a specialist firm such as ours where all of ours lawyers have expertise in the area of prenuptial agreements, post nuptial agreements (or QNups to coin the phrase put forward by the Law Commission meaning Qualifying Nuptial Agreements).
+It is harder to challenge the validity of a nuptial agreement if the proper formalities have been met and our team can guide you as to what is required so that if the prenuptial agreement or post nuptial agreement is ever challenged in court, it will be difficult for the other party to succeed in having the agreement set aside.